-One bright sunny day, while I was riding my bike to my friend’s house, my phone fell out of my pocket.
-I was super tense, thinking all my photos would be lost.
+One bright sunny day, while I was riding my bike to my friend’s house, my phone slipped out of my pocket.
+I was super tense by the thought of losing all my photos (I like to click a lot of photos).
 Thankfully, a good samaritan found the phone and returned it to me.

 Until that point, I had been procrastinating setting up backups for my phone, but that incident was the inflection point.
 I finally decided to check out the pricing for iCloud storage – and it was outrageous!

-I know iCloud is more than just “storage,” and there are tons of extra features that such solutions provide.
-But paying a recurring fee for hardware made me wonder if there was another way out.
-I knew people in the OSS community would have decided to say “frick you” to these corporate giants and would have probably created something helpful.
+I know iCloud is more than just “storage,” and there are tons of extra features that such solutions provide including “High Availablity” (but really when was the last time your hard disk crashed?).
+Paying a recurring fee for hardware made me wonder if there was another way out.
+I was pretty sure that people in the OSS community would have decided to say “frick you” to these corporate giants and must have probably created something helpful.

 I was right and found Immich and Nextcloud.
 I researched a bit more, and since my primary focus was on storage and backups for photos, Immich felt like a better fit.